 Green tea made its way to Japan during the Heian Period (800s).
 However, it wasn't until the Kamakura period (in the early 1200s) that people truly began mastering it.
 Soon, it turned into an art form and a massive part of Japanese culture.

-Until the 17th century, people began drinking loose leaf green tea, sencha.
-Drinking sencha made tea available for a wider audience, as matcha was known only to the elite.
+Until the 17th century, people began drinking loose-leaf green tea, sencha.
+Drinking sencha made tea available to a broader audience, as matcha was known only to the elite.

 Japanese green teas differ quite a lot from Chinese ones.
 Japanese green teas are usually a dark green tea color, with smaller, more fragile tea leaves.
 The taste is very grassy, with hints of seaweed and well-noticeable umami.
 We love Japanese teas, like gyokuro green tea and matcha, as they are great for getting tea high or tea drunk.
 Furthermore, matcha is an excellent energizing tea that helps you focus.

 Today there exist countless types of lu cha.
 Gunpowder, Bi Luo Chun, Dragon Well Tea, and Dragon Pearl Jasmine Tea are the most widespread Chinese green teas.
 While Sencha, Genmaicha, Hojicha, and Matcha are the most popular types of Japanese green tea.